Sv443-Network/UserUtils/README-summary.md

 <br><br>

 ## Installation:
+Shameless plug: I made a [template for userscripts in TypeScript](https://github.com/Sv443/Userscript.ts) that you can use to get started quickly.
+It also includes this library by default.

 - If you are using a bundler (like webpack, rollup, vite, etc.), you can install this package using npm:
     ```
     npm i @sv443-network/userutils